gecko10000/ArrayLinkedList/README.md

 ## Node Objects in the Array LL

 The array linked list is backed by a `Node[]`.
 Each Node has a value, and offsets to the previous and next elements.
 There are also values for the first, last, and current Node's array indices, as well as the current index of the pointer.

+## Limitations

+The array LL currently has a fixed size in the constructor.
+It also cannot contain null pointers, as those are used to represent a non-existent Node.
+I am hoping to change that in the future.